tolitius/yurt/README.md

 Since Yurt builds upon the knowledge that mount has about an application, this blueprint merely reflects that knowledge.

-Now we can build a local Yurt based on this blueprint:
+Now, based on this blueprint, we can build a local Yurt that would have real, "started" components:

 ```clojure
 dev=> (def bp (yurt/blueprint))